squattingmonk/nasher/README.md

   - supported: `ask` (always ask), `default` (overwrite only if the existing file is older than the newest source file), `always` (always overwrite), `never` (never overwrite)
+- `skipCompile`: semicolon-delimited list of glob patterns matching files to skip during compilation.
+Used to avoid errors when broken scripts are present.
+  - default: ""

 #### Examples